stelligent/cfn_nag/README.md

 ```

 ### Global Blacklist
 The blacklist is basically the opposite of the profile: it's a list of rules to NEVER apply.
+When specified via the
+`--blacklist-path` command line argument, cfn-nag will NEVER return violations from those particular rules specified
+in the file.

-The blacklist will trump the
-profile in case a rule is specified in both.
+The blacklist will trump the profile in case a rule is specified in both.

 The format follows.
 The only two salient fields are `RulesToSuppres` and the `id` per item.
 The `reason` won't
 be interpreted by cfn-nag, but it is recommended to justify why the rule should never be applied.